yashbhanawat06-gif/gui-calculator/README.md

 - Python
 - Tkinter (built-in GUI library)

+---

-HOW TO RUN?
+## HOW TO RUN?
-  Download the project>
+- Download the project
-  Open terminal in the folder>
+- Open terminal in the folder
-  Run: python calculator.py
+- Run: python calculator.py

-OR YOU CAN DIRECTLY COPY THE CODE AND PASTE IT IN VS CODE AS WELL
+Or you can directly copy the code, and paste it in the VS Code

 I have also provided the .zip file of the project, you can also download it from there